rosielab/emojivoice/README.md

 [here](https://drive.google.com/drive/folders/1E_YTAaQxQfFdZYAKs547bgd4epkUbz_5?usp=sharing) as an example.

 Hints: for fine tuning

+You want to have very clean, high quality audio for the best results

 First create your own experiment and data configs following the [examples](https://github.com/rosielab/emojivoice/tree/main/Matcha-TTS/configs) mapping to your trascription file location.
 The two primary configs to create (and check out the paths to the data) are one in [data](https://github.com/rosielab/emojivoice/blob/main/Matcha-TTS/configs/data/emoji_multi.yaml) and